joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-06-07-ordo-salutis-viii-christs-finished-work-we-are-protected.md

 But let us take a quick look at the sudden execution of God’s judgment:

->Genesis 13:13 (CSB) (Now the men of Sodom were evil, sinning immensely against the LORD.)
+>Genesis 13:13 (Now the men of Sodom were evil, sinning immensely against the LORD.)

->Genesis 18:20-21 (CSB) Then the LORD said, “The outcry against Sodom and Gomorrah is immense, and their sin is extremely serious.
+>Genesis 18:20-21 Then the LORD said, “The outcry against Sodom and Gomorrah is immense, and their sin is extremely serious.
 21 I will go down to see if what they have done justifies the cry that has come up to me.
 If not, I will find out.”

 So based on Genesis 2 and Romans 6:23, what do you think is going to happen to the Sodom and Gomorrah?
 The judgment here is obvious, "Well, that is easy, they were wicked and they deserve to die.”

 Let’s go to other places where it is not so obvious.

 God commands.
 Pharaoh disobeys.
-Pharaoh pretends to confess his sins but as soon as the current plague disappears, he sins and hardens his heart. {#return-note-3393-2.simple-footnote}
+Pharaoh pretends to confess his sins but as soon as the current plague disappears, he sins and hardens his heart.

 God warned Pharaoh of his judgment and wrath.
 God’s own people believed.

 But Pharaoh did not believe.

->Exodus 12:29-32 (CSB) Now at midnight the LORD struck every firstborn male in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the prisoner who was in the dungeon, and every firstborn of the livestock.
+>Exodus 12:29-32 Now at midnight the LORD struck every firstborn male in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the prisoner who was in the dungeon, and every firstborn of the livestock.
 30 During the night Pharaoh got up, he along with all his officials and all the Egyptians, and there was a loud wailing throughout Egypt because there wasn’t a house without someone dead.
 31 He summoned Moses and Aaron during the night and said, “Get out immediately from among my people, both you and the Israelites, and go, worship the LORD as you have said.
 32 Take even your flocks and your herds as you asked and leave, and also bless me.”

 Judgment of a family who stolen from God.
 Joshua 7